khawajafarooq/ProgressMeter/README.md

 ## Up Coming Features 🎏
 - [x] Carthage support
-- [ ] Annotations on the bottom; Currenty annotations can only display on the top
+- [x] Display Annotations either on top or bottom

 ## Issues 🚫
 - [ ] Some tweakings required to use `ProgressMeter` inside a Stack View